BusinessFlare® was created in 2012, in response to the need for smaller cities with limited resources to compete for economic development.

 Kevin S Crowder, CEcD

 Some of the areas Mr. Crowder focuses on are niche revitalization drivers, especially live music and craft breweries. as a practicing musician, he understands the live music industry from every perspective, including performer, venue operator and owner, and local government.
-He understands how to use live music as a branding strategy that promotes revitalization of other sectors.
+He understands how to use live music as a branding strategy that promotes the revitalization of other sectors.
 His experience includes the Fillmore Miami Beach and the Colony Theater.
-He has also worked with craft breweries as downtown catalysts, and understands the economics and real estate concerns of building and operating breweries.
-He has worked on site selection and attraction of breweries, and created brewery recruitment incentives and assisted with the creation of the first brewery district in Florida.
+He has also worked with craft breweries as downtown catalysts and understands the economics and real estate concerns of building and operating breweries.
+He has worked on-site selection and attraction of breweries, and created brewery recruitment incentives, and assisted with the creation of the first brewery district in Florida.

-His experience additionally includes 15 years with the City of Miami Beach and the Miami Beach Redevelopment Agency as the Director of Economic Development and Government Affairs, leading the City's economic development program and multi-jurisdictional lobbying efforts.
+His experience includes 15 years with the City of Miami Beach and the Miami Beach Redevelopment Agency as the Director of Economic Development and Government Affairs, leading the City's economic development program and multi-jurisdictional lobbying efforts.
 Mr Crowder began his economic development career in 1994 with the South Beach Business Improvement Districts and the South Beach Marketing Council.
-Mr. Crowder was also the Director of Economic Development for Redevelopment Management Associates from 2013 to 2018, where his responsibilities included economic development, public private partnerships, market research, redevelopment planning, business improvement districts, fiscal impact estimates and real estate.
+His expertise includes economic development, public-private partnerships, market research, redevelopment planning, market-based zoning, business improvement districts, fiscal impact estimates government affairs, and real estate development proformas.

 Ms. Duque is a creative director with experience in brand development and management, promotions and product placement, and graphic design.
 Her creative experience includes cutting edge design for many new establishments in South Beach during the early days of the revitalization of the historic district, and significant experience developing and implementing promotional programs for hotels, restaurants, nightclubs. and public agencies